 New Home Warranty Expiration Inspection

 A-Pro offers a builder warranty inspection program to detect notable defects before your one year builder’s home warranty expires.
-A-Pro Kansas City Home Inspectors will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
+An A-Pro Kansas City Home Inspection will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
 The builder Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builders warranty expires on your new home.

 This could be your last chance to correct installation deficiencies common with new home systems and components failures.
 We highly recommend scheduling your builder warranty inspection with us at the beginning of the 11th month living in your new home.
 This will give you the time you need to coordinate and discuss our expert hardbound report with your new home warranty provider.
-Waiting until the last minute can force new home owners into a disadvantaged negotiating position with the home warranty provider.
+Waiting until the last minute can force new homeowners into a disadvantaged negotiating position with the home warranty provider.
 Regrettably, some home warranty providers charge high premiums for their warranties, but are less enthusiastic about paying claims.
 Call A-Pro Kansas City Home Inspectors today before your builder warranty expires, leaving you with safety and performance related deficiencies that should have been corrected.

 Maintenance Home Inspections

 The A-Pro Home Maintenance Inspection is a service offered to existing home owners to help protect what to most of us is our largest investment.
 This is one of the most comprehensive inspections we do since we have the opportunity to work with the home owner to gain access to areas that are not available during a visual only inspection.
 The goal of the Home Maintenance Inspection is to detect potential system failures or other issues within a home to allow the home owner to make informed and prioritized repairs while hopefully avoiding the major home cost surprises.